RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/failover.md

 aliases:
 ---

-Fails over one or more primary (also known as master) shards of a database, promoting their respective replicas to primary shards.
+Fails over one or more primary (also known as master) shards of a database and promotes their respective replicas to primary shards.

 ``` sh
 rladmin failover